-A trust is an entity established by a person (the settlor) to transfer legal ownership of assets, including real estate, to other persons (the trustees) to hold the assets on trust for the benefit of other persons selected by the settlor (the beneficiaries).
-Trusts are not publicly registered entities, except for charitable trusts.
-There are various types of trusts:
+A trust is an entity established by a person (the settlor) to transfer legal ownership of assets, including real estate, to other persons (the trustees) to hold the assets on trust for the benefit of persons selected by the settlor (the beneficiaries).
+Trusts are not publicly registered entities, except for registered charitable trusts.
+There are various types of trusts, including the following:

 Real Estate Investment Trusts/Listed Property Trusts